Home Solar Battery Storage How many solar batteries do I need? – Sizes & Types

 Power and Capacity

-The capacity basically refers to the amount of energy a battery is able to store.
+The capacity basically refers to the amount of energy a battery can store.
 It is measured in kWh.
 As a result, different batteries have different capacities.
-A good battery is one that is able to store more energy.
+A good battery can store more energy.

 However, in this case, power also comes to play.
-When the capacity shows how big a battery is, its power rating shows how much power a battery can deliver at a given time.
+When the capacity shows how big a battery is, its power rating shows how much power it can deliver at a given time.

 A battery with a large capacity but a low rating on power, on the other hand, is able to power a small area but for several hours.